SeanShubin/todo-application/README.md

     - no given a, when b, then c, when d, then e
     - if I need that, I will break it up into two tests
         - given a, when b, then c
-        - given a b c, when d, then e
+        - given a b, when d, then e
 ## Definitions
 - from [Martin Fowler's Article](http://martinfowler.com/articles/mocksArentStubs.html)
     - Dummy objects are passed around but never actually used.
 Usually they are just used to fill parameter lists.